-The sun rose on that second morning and found Dad and I wandering the streets of Paris in the eerie silence of an early sunday in search of bread.
-Alleys that had been choked with busy looking people the evening before sat hollow and cavernous in the pastel light and we combed them with our heads pointed up at the rooftops, noses working busily, on the prowl for baking smells.
+The sun rose on that second morning and found Dad and I wandering the streets of Paris in the eerie silence of an early Sunday in search of bread.
+Alleys that had been clogged with busy looking people the evening before sat hollow and cavernous in the pastel light and we combed them with our heads pointed up at the rooftops, noses working busily, on the prowl for baking smells.
 Sunday morning is a notoriously quiet time in the 13th and we found more closed signs than open ones.
-Nevertheless, we found our way back the apartment with a bag full of baguettes and pastries.
+Nevertheless, we found our way back to the apartment with a bag full of baguettes and pastries.

 “What did you guys get?”
 Mom, cradling coffee on the couch.

 “I don’t know.”